top of page

 Hornbeam excels in moist, heavy soils but will grow in virtually any, provided its roots aren't waterlogged.
 Suitable for exposed inland and coastal sites, although frost pockets are to be avoided.
 It performs equally well in full sun or shade.

-Hornbeam, like Beech, benefits from a quick trim in late summer to aid leaf retention in winter, enhancing its value as a barrier to pollution and wind with the addition of providing a privacy screen from prying eyes.
+Hornbeam, like Beech, benefits from a quick trim in late summer to aid leaf retention in winter, enhancing its value as a barrier against wind, noise and pollution with the addition of providing a privacy screening.

 bottom of page